Captain Kim: Plot

 In order to further get to know her squad, Kim invites them to a dinner party at her house.
 While she impresses most of the detectives with the number of influential people she knows, Jake and Holt attend only in order to search for evidence to support Jake's theory.
 Their attempts to get information are constantly thwarted by Amy, who wants to make a good impression on Kim.
-Meanwhile, Boyle (Joe Lo Truglio) has begun wearing a leather jacket given him by Rosa (Stephanie Beatriz), which give him confidence.
+Meanwhile, Boyle (Joe Lo Truglio) has begun wearing a leather jacket given to him by Rosa (Stephanie Beatriz), which give him confidence.
 At the party, he flirts with a woman who turns out to be in a relationship, with a man who calls Boyle out.
 When the man starts crying and feeling hopeless, Boyle gives him the jacket, abandoning his cool persona.
 One of the catering staff, who are all former convicts getting a second chance in life, reveals that Terry (Terry Crews) is the one who put him in prison, and he's been looking forward to meeting him again.
 Terry interprets this as a threat.

 Jake and Holt discover a locked bedroom on the second floor and that Kim has the only key in her pocket.
 After Jake pans Holt's attempts to put on a drunken display as a distraction, Holt throws himself down the stairs, which allows Jake to get the key to the room.
 He finds an e-mail from Wuntch on Kim's computer but he accidentally lets her dog out, a recent rescue whom she'd been keeping safe and quiet away from the party.
 The dog has an anxiety attack when exposed to the noise and strangers and causes severe damage to Kim's furniture.

 Kim has the email read out loud, revealing that Kim had specifically requested the captain's position at the Nine-Nine because she looked up to Holt as a trailblazer for minorities in the NYPD despite Wuntch's unsuccessful attempts to dissuade her.
 Terry also finds out that the waiter he was suspicious of meant no harm to him.
 The squad is notified the following day that Kim has obtained a transfer to a different precinct, feeling that the events of the party has ruined any chance of a successful working relationship with the Nine-Nine.